March 9, 2018 by Agnes Talalaev

 Choose a trustworthy hosting provider.
 You can learn about how to choose a hosting provider here.

-If you have not got such technical skills to evaluate the chosen firewall code, let some professional help you.
-And always remember that when it comes to security, make your research before buying a fancy bucket of hope.
+If you haven’t got technical skills to evaluate the chosen firewall code, let a professional help you out.
+Always remember that when it comes to security – make your research before buying a fancy bucket of hope.
 Be critical and be smart.

 Protect your websites from malicious traffic - set-up in under 3 minutes.